In Interest of XCB (Tex.App.- Houston [14th Dist.] July 30, 2009)(Subst. op. by Anderson)

 It is the public policy of this State to resolve conservatorship disputes in a manner that provides a safe,

-[14th Dist.]
+Houston [14th Dist.]
 2007, pet. denied).
-Reviewing the evidence in light of the Holley factors, we find the record
+Reviewing the evidence in light of the Holley factors, we find the

 In his third issue, Brown argues that the trial court violated the United States and Texas Constitutions by

-and duties of a parent the right to direct the moral and religious training of the child.
+rights and duties of a parent the right to direct the moral and religious training of the child.
 Tex.
 Fam.
-Code Ann. §

-151.001.
-Brown now argues, for the first time on appeal, that by giving a state agency that right, the trial
+Code Ann. § 151.001.
+Brown now argues, for the first time on appeal, that by giving a state agency that

-court has violated the First and Fourteenth Amendments to the United States Constitution and article I,
+right, the trial court has violated the First and Fourteenth Amendments to the United States Constitution

-section 6 of the Texas Constitution.
-Brown did not raise the constitutional issue in the trial court, his
+and article I, section 6 of the Texas Constitution.
+Brown did not raise the constitutional issue in the trial

-statement of points on appeal, or in his motion for new trial.
-To preserve his complaint for appellate review,
+court, his statement of points on appeal, or in his motion for new trial.
+To preserve his complaint for

-Brown must have presented to the trial court a timely request, objection, or motion that states the specific
+appellate review, Brown must have presented to the trial court a timely request, objection, or motion that

-interlocutory orders because those orders conflict with the terms of the final order.
-Brown complains that
+prior interlocutory orders because those orders conflict with the terms of the final order.
+Brown complains

-the court issued temporary orders that described his compliance with a service plan and that those orders
+that the court issued temporary orders that described his compliance with a service plan and that those

-conflict with the final order.
-By failing to raise this issue in his statement of appellate points, Brown has
+orders conflict with the final order.
+By failing to raise this issue in his statement of appellate points, Brown

 Section 263.405 of the Texas Family Code requires a party who intends to appeal an order in a suit

-may not consider any issue that was not specifically presented to the trial court in a timely filed statement of
+appellate court may not consider any issue that was not specifically presented to the trial court in a timely

-fails to properly incorporate 'any and all previous interlocutory orders.'"
-On appeal, he complains that the
+order fails to properly incorporate 'any and all previous interlocutory orders.'"
+On appeal, he complains

-trial court erred in entering a final order that incorporates all prior orders.
-Not only did Brown fail to raise
+that the trial court erred in entering a final order that incorporates all prior orders.
+Not only did Brown fail

-this issue in his statement of appellate points, he raised the opposite issue.
-Section 263.405 was enacted
+to raise this issue in his statement of appellate points, he raised the opposite issue.
+Section 263.405 was

-to ensure that the trial court may correct any “mistakes that could have been quickly and easily corrected"
+enacted to ensure that the trial court may correct any “mistakes that could have been quickly and easily

 The judgment of the trial court is affirmed.